rapidpro/rapidpro-python/docs/index.rst

-.. temba documentation master file, created by sphinx-quickstart on Wed Jan 28 13:37:50 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to rapidpro-python's documentation!
 ===========================================

 This is the official Python client library for `RapidPro <http://rapidpro.github.io/rapidpro/>`_.
+The current stable API version is 1 whilst version 2 is still under-development and subject to change without notice.

 To create a :class:`temba_client.v1.TembaClient` instance, you need to know the name of the host server, and your API token.
 If you don't know your API token then visit the `API Explorer <http://rapidpro.io/api/v1/explorer>`_.
 For example: